GabrielBrotas/Learning-Journey/docs/ServiceMesh/istio.md

 ### Traffic Flow When a Request Comes Into the Istio Service Mesh:

-1. **Request Arrival**:
+1. **Request Arrival**

      - An external request (e.g., an HTTP request from a client) arrives at the Istio Gateway, which is configured to accept incoming traffic for a specific host and port.

 2. **Gateway Processing**:

      - The Gateway examines the request and forwards it to the appropriate Virtual Service based on the host and port configuration.

 3. **Virtual Service Routing**:

      - The Virtual Service, based on its rules and criteria (e.g., matching HTTP paths or headers), determines which destination service or subset should receive the traffic.

 4. **Destination Rules Application**:

      - The Destination Rules associated with the selected destination service are consulted to apply traffic policies, such as load balancing, circuit breaking, or mTLS.

 5. **Sidecar Proxy Handling**:

      - The Sidecar proxies (Envoy) for both the source and destination services are involved in routing the traffic.
      - The source-side Envoy proxy intercepts the outgoing traffic and applies any policies related to retries, timeouts, or authentication.
      - The destination-side Envoy proxy receives the incoming traffic and forwards it to the appropriate service instance based on load balancing rules.

 6. **Service Execution**:

      - The target service processes the request and generates a response.

 7. **Response Path**:

      - The response follows a similar path in reverse, going through the Sidecar proxies, adhering to policies set in Destination Rules and Virtual Services, and eventually returning to the client through the Gateway.

 ## How To - Examples